 A Few Facts About Russians and Pelmeni:

-- The best Russian pelmeni are homemade pelmeni, but nobody has time for that.
+- The best pelmeni are homemade, but nobody has time for that.
 Mostly, people make them at home for big celebrations like New Year.
-Otherwise it’s store bought.
+Otherwise we get a pack at the grocery store.

-- Pelmeni are a must for New Year’s table.
+- Pelmeni are a must on New Year’s table.
 The whole family gathers on the evening of 30th of December to make hundreds of pelmeni while watching a Soviet comedy and chatting.
-Usually, it’s a factory-like process with, say, father cutting out rounds of dough, while mother and grandma fill them up with meat and seal the edges (This is the role distribution in my family, with me in the end of the chain conveniently storing pelmeni in my tummy).
+Usually, it’s a factory-like process with, say, a father cutting out rounds of dough, while a mother and a grandma fill them up with meat and seal the edges (This is the role distribution in my family, with me at the end of the chain conveniently storing pelmeni in my tummy).

 - Traditionally, the filling is made of three kinds of meat: beef, pork and lamb.
-Nowadays, though, you can find beef and pork mix, beef alone, or even ground chicken as a filling.
-All depends on your personal preference.
+Nowadays, though, you can find beef and pork mix, beef alone, or even ground chicken as filling.
 If the filling is anything else but meat (potato, cottage cheese, mushrooms, cherries) then you call it vareniki.